topolvm/topolvm/docs/proposals/rename-group.md

 If you are already using TopoLVM with the group name `topolvm.cybozu.com` and want to migrate the group name to `topolvm.io` after the release of this change, you can manually change the data by the following method.

-1. Avoid booting pods using TopoLVM volumes during migration
+1. Avoid booting pods using TopoLVM volumes during migration.
 1. Temporarily stop the following pods:
    - topolvm-controller
    - topolvm-node